Rules and regulations

 The relationships among students, professors and administrative staff should be based on politeness and mutual respect, taking into account the dignity and needs of people with whom you interact.
-Discrimination of individuals or groups based on age, sex, ethnicity, religion, disability, sexual orientation, marital status, and pregnancy must be avoided.
+Discrimination of individuals or groups based on age, sex, ethnicity, religion, disability, sexual orientation, marital status, pregnancy, personal conditions or other characteristics considered discriminatory must be avoided.

-Students are required to learn and comply with the provisions governing their activities at the university and in particular the University Regulations for Doctoral Programmes, the Internal Rules of their specific PhD programme, the Code of Ethics of the University, the Regulations for the Students of the University of Trento (the English version will be published as soon as available) and the Honour Code for Students.
+Students are required to learn and comply with the provisions governing their activities at the university and in particular the University Regulations for Doctoral Programmes, the Internal Rules of their specific PhD programme, the Code of Ethics of the University, the Regulations for the Students of the University of Trento, the Honour Code for Students and the Student Charter of rights and obligations (Carta dei Diritti e dei Doveri delle Studentesse e degli Studenti dell’Università degli Studi di Trento - the English version will be published as soon as available).

 The rights and duties of the PhD students are governed by:

-- for doctoral students in the 29th cycle and subsequent: Art.
-27 of the University Regulations for Doctoral Programmes,
+- Art.
+27 of the University Regulations for Doctoral Programmes

 - specific provisions in the Internal Rules